-In connection with the July 31, 2020 acquisition of the Wi-Fi and Broadband assets business (Note 3), the Company assumed an obligation of \$7.9 million associated with certain defined benefit retirement plans, including a pension plan.
+In connection with the July 31, 2020 acquisition of the Wi-Fi and Broadband assets business (Note 3), the Company assumed an obligation of \$7.9 million of the Wi-Fi and Broadband assets business associated with certain defined benefit retirement plans, including a pension plan.
+As of December 31, 2021 and December 31, 2020, the defined benefit obligation was \$4.5 million and \$6.4 million, respectively.
 The benefit is based on a formula applied to eligible employee earnings.
-Net periodic benefit costs were \$0.2 million for the year ended December 31, 2020 and were recorded to research and development expenses in the consolidated statement of operations.
+Net periodic benefit costs were \$0.5 million and \$0.2 million, respectively for the years ended December 31, 2021 and 2020, respectively, and were recorded to research and development expenses in the consolidated statements of operations.